KonjikiNoYami1991/TnA/README.md

 - Settings save in .ini file.
 - Automatic removing of source file after a correct conversion.
 - Pause/resume conversion.
+- SendTo link in Windows SendTo menù can be created or removed.
+- Possibility to choose one action after conversion of all listed files.
+- Can be restored to initial settings.

 ## Usage